diesimo-ai/self-driving-taxi-chatbot/readme.md

 The main goal of the app is to interact with the client after he gets in the car.
 - It ask the client to enter the destination adress, recommends songs, places to visit like: restaurant, shop and so on
 - It also assures the passenger comfort and the security during the driving.
+- The passenger can share its device connection with the car(blutooth...) and start interating(chating) with the car ask whatever he wants, and available.

 ## Requirements tools
 - Python 3.7